hz-zhu/GG-CAM/README.md

+This is the source code used in publication:\

+Zhu, Hongzhi, Septimiu Salcudean, and Robert Rohling.
+"Gaze-Guided Class Activation Mapping: Leveraging Human Attention for Network Attention in Chest X-rays Classification."
+The 15th International Symposium on Visual Information Communication and Interaction (VINCI 2022).

+Zhu, Hongzhi, Septimiu Salcudean, and Robert Rohling.
+"Gaze-Guided Class Activation Mapping: Leveraging Human Attention for Network Attention in Chest X-rays Classification." arXiv preprint arXiv:2202.07107 (2022).

 # GG-CAM

 This repo contains python codes used for **"Gaze-Guided Class Activation Mapping: Leveraging Human Attention for Network Attention in Chest X-rays Classification"**, Hongzhi Zhu et al., submitted to International Conference on Medical Image Computing and Computer Assisted Intervention (MICCAI) 2022.